Last updated on May 4th, 2025 at 01:04 pm

 The hike to Mount Bromo is not hard.
 From Cemoro Lawang it is downhill to the Sea of Sand which is all flat terrain.
 Head in the direction of the Hindu temple and the market stalls that you can see in the distance.

 From there you will begin the short ascent.
-While it will still get your heart pumping, it is a relatively straightforward and short hike.
+While it will still get your heart pumping, it is a relatively straightforward and short hike to the Mount Bromo Crater.

-For a more detailed article on how to prepare, what to expect, and how to hike Mount Bromo FOR FREE check out the post below,
+Check out our detailed article on how to prepare, what to expect, and how to hike Mount Bromo FOR FREE.

 The Best Time to Visit Mount Bromo